KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 There are (different kinds of metrics)[https://prometheus.io/docs/concepts/metric_types/].

 The example above is a gauge metric.
 This can be concluded from the metadata in the Prometheus output (see the #TYPE annotation).
+Notice the instrumentation labels describing the memory area and id.

 A gauge metric can increase and decrease.